Music and Movement is FUN!

-Music and movement is fun for preschoolers, but is music and movement really important to development?
+Music and movement for preschoolers and toddlers is fun, but is it really important to development?
 The importance of music is profound.
+It should be an integral part of running a home daycare.

 Obviously it helps develop motor skills, develops a positive attitude toward physical activity, and is just plain fun, but there are deeper reasons to expose young children to music and movement opportunities.